robpike/lisp/README.md

 Although I may add `PROG` and perhaps `SET[Q]` one day, that's about where I'd draw the line.
 I plan to use this as a teaching tool, not a practical programming environment.

 It does do one important thing differently from the book, though: lexical scoping.
-There is no association list; instead a function has access only to the locals in its own frame, as well globals like `T`.
+There is no association list; instead a function has access only to the locals in its own frame, as well as globals like `T`.

 ### Use